rajput-hemant/infinitunes/README.md

   - [ ] Improve Card Responsiveness, impelement auto-resizing cards like `https://jiosaavn.com`
   - [ ] Add accessibility features & aria labels.
 - [ ] Enhance the Player UI, add a player screen for small devices, and a Queue sheet for larger devices.
-- [ ] Add support for Keyboard shortcuts for Player.
+- [x] Add support for Keyboard shortcuts for Player.
 - [ ] Add support to download songs.
+- [ ] Optimize initial page load size.

 and many more...